HL7/davinci-pas/input/pagecontent/usecases.md

 As a result, with DTR, it is possible to minimize or eliminate the need for multiple back-and-forth 'supplemental documentation' exchanges and to maximize the likelihood that the submitted prior authorization supporting information is suitable for automated decision making.

-Information gathered to support prior authorization is expected to be stored in the EHR in addition to being used as part of the prior authorization request process.
-As well, EHRs **SHOULD** annotate their orders with the decisions contained in the PAS Response.
-Guidance on how to annotate the orders is not included in this IG as it was determined to be EHR-specific.
+Information gathered to support prior authorization is expected to be stored in the EHR in addition to being used as part of the prior authorization request process. §use-6:As well, EHRs **SHOULD** annotate their orders with the decisions contained in the PAS Response.§ Guidance on how to annotate the orders is not included in this IG as it was determined to be EHR-specific.

 Also see the section below on [supporting information](#supporting-information).

 #### Submit Prior Authorization
-Prior to sending clinical data as part of the PAS exchange, the provider (or their designated agent) **SHALL** have the ability, but not an obligation, to review patient information and where appropriate amend or withhold the submission to comply with current regulations and relevant provider policies.
+§use-7:Prior to sending clinical data as part of the PAS exchange, the provider (or their designated agent) **SHALL** have the ability, but not an obligation, to review patient information and where appropriate amend or withhold the submission to comply with current regulations and relevant provider policies.
 The provider can choose to turn off the ability to review documentation.
 The vendor must allow them this option.

 The prior authorization request will involve a FHIR operation, passing in a Bundle of FHIR resources that includes the authorizing request as well as any other necessary supporting information.
 That operation will typically (for HIPAA reasons) be invoked on an intermediary that will translate the request into the corresponding X12 messages.
 However, where there is no regulatory requirement for X12 use (e.g. if this specification is adopted in non-U.S. environments, for non-HIPAA-covered payers, or under a granted exception), the operation could potentially be invoked directly on the payer system.